 Less is more

-Power is transferred from the engine to the wheels thanks to a seven-speed sequential gearbox cross and a dual-disc clutch, dry, which shaved 70 kg of weight from the vehicle.
-In fact, the entire transmission weighs in at a scant 96 kg.
+Power is transferred from the engine to the wheels via a seven-speed sequential gearbox that weighs 211 pounds.
 Much of the suspension comes from the Zonda R, and as such, enjoys the benefits of having plenty of testing hours behind it.

 Pagani made sure to strip as much weight as possible without compromising chassis strength, utilizing a carbon-titanium chassis and forged aluminum alloy suspension parts.
 The end result is an impressive total dry weight of under 3,000 lbs, distributed 56 percent to the rear, and 44 percent to the front.